 We tend to let students eat their snacks after a recess break.
 This lets them play and move during recess and provides a calming effect when they return to class.

 Wellness Choices contains lessons specifically about food choices through a series of lessons.
-There are also lessons onwater, sleep and exercise.
+There are also activities about water intake, sleep and exercise.
 It is available in our TpT Store and our Brain Ninjas Shop.

 Use Wellness Lessons to Get Your Students Moving

 Studies have shown for years that movement helps increase brain activity and it’s good for your heart and lungs.
 We are fortunate in that our students get two fifteen minute recesses and another twenty minutes during lunch to play outside.
 They are pretty good at finding things to do outside, but if you’re looking for ideas, try our post Why You Should Revive Old Playground Games.

 For brain breaks, we have used gonoodle.com in the past, but our students are looking for things that are a little older.
 We actually gathered up lots of ideas in our post Energize Your Gym Class With Very Little Equipment.
 One our favourite things to do is go for a quick walk around the neighbourhood.
 Just being outside and moving for 10-15 minutes can be enough to reinvigorate students.
 The next time to do this is before a test (or after) to help students spend a little time in nature.

 Build in safety rules by explaining why the rules are needed.
 Start by introducing basic safety rules in a health class setting and then practice them as you move through the school day.

 For example, introduce a fire drill and all your expectations for it.
 Talk about why a fire drill is important and what needs to happen.
 Practice lining up and walking out to your muster point with your class before the schoolwide scheduled one.
 This works perfectly right up against a recess break so your students can stay outside and play.
 When they come back in, play a quick game to review all the steps.
 Repeat this process with lockdowns, tornado drills or any other emergency drills your students do.